joshsig/joshsig.github.io/_site/README.md

 Q: Why is Markdown better than a word processor?

-A:
+A: Markdown is much easier to parse into the languages our web browsers display to us, like HTML and XML.
+A word processor, like Microsoft Word and Google Docs, do not export well to these languages.
+As Andrew Etter says their purpose, "is to create short, attractive PDFs that can be consumed and discarded."[^8] Documentation needs to be kept in version control and updated over time without having to redistribute PDFs when something is changed or updated.
+Markdown gives us the flexibility to update our documentation without much effort.

 Q: Why is my resume not showing up?

 A: There can be many reasons for this.
 Ensure that the name of your `resume.md` file has the prefix of a previous date and time.
 Dates in the future will not be displayed.
-Also ensure the file has the correct prefix:
+Also ensure the file has the correct prefix at the top of the resume.md file:
 ```
 layout: post
 title:  "Resume"